vass-engineering/Demo-Openshif-multicluster/Readme.md

 1. Requirements.md

 * Before to proceded, you will need a loadbalancer and a dns services.
-This Doc has some examples for HA-proxy and Bind DNS bind files configuration.
+This Doc have some examples for HA-proxy and Bind DNS bind files configuration.

 2. ReadmeClusterA.md